swetorrentking/rartracker/README.md

 Use built in account named "**System**" password: "**password**" to create invites and register new admin-accounts The "System" account **must remain** as a parked account and have Staff rights because it's used as deleter of torrents, sender of PM and creation of forum topics etc. Change System password.

 ## Server settings
 ### Recommended packages
 ``php5 apache2 mariadb-server libapache2-mod-php5 php5-xcache php5-mysql php5-memcache``
 ### Enable rewrite module for .htaccess
 ``a2enmod rewrite``
 ### Permissions
-The following folders needs write permission:
+The following folders needs to be created and be given write permission:

 * torrents/
 * subs/